Ghummun/phishing-detection-triage-console/README.md

 - `legitimate_example.eml` — test case: legitimate email
 - `screenshot_phishing_result.png` — tool output on the phishing sample
 - `screenshot_legitimate_result.png` — tool output on the legitimate sample

+## Key takeaway

+Phishing triage is one of the highest-volume ticket types a help desk or SOC Tier 1 analyst handles.
+This project automates the same manual checklist an analyst works through by hand — authentication verification, domain comparison, and link inspection — and pairs with the [osTicket help desk lab](https://github.com/Ghummun/osticket-help-desk-lab) and [Active Directory home lab](https://github.com/Ghummun/active-directory-home-lab) to cover detection, ticketing, and identity management across the help desk workflow.

 ## What I'd add next